ntgaura/pigspec/README.md

 # PigSpec

 PigSpec is a extention for rspec testing framework for Apache Pig.
-Execution pig with rewrite some relation and get output relation.
+This extention can execute pig script with customize input relation data, and can get output relation data in ruby easily.

 ## Installation
 PigSpec uses Pig and PigUnit.